The Barefoot Mailman

-The Barefoot Mailman is a 1951 American historical comedy adventure film directed by Earl McEvoy and starring Robert Cummings, Terry Moore and Jerome Courtland.
-It was distributed by Columbia Pictures.
-The film was based on the 1943 novel The Barefoot Mailman by Theodore Pratt.
-Filmed in Super Cinecolor on location in Florida where the events take place, it features many elements of the Western.
+The Barefoot Mailman is a 1951 American Super Cinecolor historical comedy adventure film produced by Robert Cohn, directed by Earl McEvoy, distributed by Columbia Pictures and starring Robert Cummings, Terry Moore and Jerome Courtland.
+It is based on the 1943 novel The Barefoot Mailman by Theodore Pratt.
+Filmed on location in Florida where the events take place, The Barefoot Mailman features many elements of the Western film genre.

 Plot

-Set in 1895, Robert Cummings plays a con man, Sylvanus Hurley, who is trying to raise the selling price of land he owns by convincing the residents of Miami that a railroad is coming to town.
-Jerome Courtland plays the barefoot mailman, Steven Pierton, who leads Sylvanus along the beach from Palm Beach to Miami, and who is skeptical of Sylvanus's scheme.
-Terry Moore is a run-away teenager, Adie Titus, who joins Sylvanus and Steven on their walk by impersonating a child.
-John Russell plays Theron, a swamp gang leader who tries to carry Adie away.
+In 1895, confidence man Sylvanus Hurley is trying to raise the selling price of land that he owns by convincing the residents of Miami that a railroad is coming to town.
+Mailman Steven Pierton leads Sylvanus along the beach from Palm Beach to Miami, but he is skeptical of the scheme.
+Runaway teenager Adie Titus joins Sylvanus and Steven on their walk by impersonating a child.